 Before carrying out a panel data regression test, the model suitability test is first carried out to obtain the best model.
 Hypothesis 1 shown the best model for RET is the Fixed Effect Model while ROA and Z are the Random Effect Model.
 Then, model testing for hypothesis 2 for large-scale banking shows different results.
-The best model for RET is the Fixed Effect Model while ROA and Z are the Random Effect Model testing for hypothesis 2 with interactions in small-scale banking shows the same results.
+The best model for RET is the Fixed Effect Model while ROA and Z are the Random Effect Model.
+While the results of model testing for hypothesis 2 with interactions in small-scale banking show the same results.
 The best model for RET, ROA, and Z is the Fixed Effect Model.